Affirmative action: By gender

-National approaches
+By country

 In some countries that have laws on racial equality, affirmative action is rendered illegal because it does not treat all races equally.
 This approach of equal treatment is sometimes described as being "color blind", in hopes that it is effective against discrimination without engaging in reverse discrimination.

 In such countries, the focus tends to be on ensuring equal opportunity and, for example, targeted advertising campaigns to encourage ethnic minority candidates to join the police force.
 This is sometimes called positive action.